jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 ## In primaquine treated individuals (VHX), the weighted average of reinfections is 89.2 (86.7-91.2), for 34 recurrences
 ```

-Results for all those genotyped who did receive primaquine in the BPD study (known denominator)
+Results for all those genotyped who did receive primaquine in the BPD study

 ```
 ## In primaquine treated individuals (BPD), the weighted average of relapses is 19.4 (16.6-23.7), for 87 recurrences